Maddukiran/feedback/prasanjeet.md

 ## Areas of Improvement/Suggestions

+*  Project Commitment needs to be improved
+*  Frequently interact with mentors to clarify the requirement questions
+*  Code needs to be frequently committed.
-*  Validations must be used consistenly
+*  Validations must be used consistenly in all the pages.
 *  Remove unused links in the project ( majority of links are not working)
 *  Minimum Viable Product(MVP) is missing

 ## Overall